J. P. McManus: Career

 From 1987 and into the early 1990s, McManus was involved in bookmaking, greyhound and horse racing and property development around the Limerick area as well as in Dublin through his companies Sundance Racing Limited, Contact Information Services Limited (now Phonovation Limited) and Leisure Holdings plc although the source of much of his early wealth remains unclear.
 At this time he lists his occupation as 'bookmaker' and claims that the source of his early wealth is from an unspecified line of private foreign exchange trading.

 In 1994, McManus established his family office Leicosa SA, on the Rue du Rhône in Geneva, Switzerland.
 It is now primarily known for trading on the currency markets.
 Leicosa SA is linked to Novellus, a group of companies responsible for investing in property across the UK and Ireland.
 McManus is also the primary director of Liberties Strategic Services, a family private office based in Geneva and Hamilton, Bermuda.
 The firm have invested in the likes of Tamilnad Mercantile Bank and Ashanti Goldfields.
 McManus' brother Gerry is the finance director and is based in Limerick.

 McManus often invests alongside John Magnier, and Dermot Desmond.
-The group own successful nursing home group Barchester Healthcare, and are investors in Mitchells & Butlers, a pub and restaurant company, where McManus holds a significant share of the business.
+The group owned successful nursing home group Barchester Healthcare until October 2025, when the company announced it had been acquired by Welltower, an American real estate investment trust, for £5.2 billion, and are investors in Mitchells & Butlers, a pub and restaurant company, where McManus holds a significant share of the business.
 Magnier, Desmond and McManus were all investors in Ladbrokes.

 In 1998, McManus was part of a consortium that purchased Sandy Lane in Barbados from Granada PLC.
 The resort was demolished and rebuilt at a cost of $450million.
 In 2014, McManus added to his hotel ownership purchasing Adare Manor for €30 million.
 Shortly after, the resort was closed for a two-year renovation which included a significant golf course upgrade by designer Tom Fazio.
 The venue is set to host the 2027 Ryder Cup.